Eco-Friendly Barn Wedding Ideas

 Many engaged couples are searching for inventive new ways to make their dream wedding both do-it-yourself and eco-friendly.
-Whether you're a caterer, own a wedding venue, or are planning your own wedding, you're sure to have noticed the "green" and "buy local" phenomenons sweeping the country.
+Whether you're a caterer, own a wedding venue, or are planning your own wedding, you're sure to have noticed the "going green" and "buy local" phenomenon is sweeping the country.
 One way to combine DIY and going green is to plan an autumn wedding at a restored barn in your area.
 If you or your customers are interested in eco-friendly nuptials, check out our barn party supplies and suggestions for creative wedding invitations, favors, food, drinks, and more.

 If you're having trouble deciding on your wedding's "something old," consider reusing old picture frames to add a personal touch to your tables.
 Write on the frame's glass with dry erase markers to help guests find their escort cards (also known as place cards).

 2. Get Into the Fall Spirit With Kraft Crafts

 You can also spice up your place cards by cutting recycled Kraft paper into simple leaf shapes and writing your guests' names and table numbers on them with an eco-friendly pen.
 You can also use these tags to make your apple name cards (shown in Picture 3).